 Beginning at the Duke of Wellington pub theatre on the Balls Pond Road, we have subsequently had a long association with the ‘old’ and new Vortex.
 With the experience we gained as members of the Guest Stars who operated as a collective in the 1980s, we feel we have been more aware than many organisations of the uneven playing field that has existed for women jazz musicians in the UK.

 Our PRSF funded seasons, Tomorrow the Moon and Tomorrow the World, feature double bills set in two iconic venues in London N16: the new Vortex jazz club in Dalston and the old medieval church in Stoke Newington Church Street.
 Where young meets old, where East meets West.

-Directly as a result of the support we have had from the PRSF, our 2012 – 2015 seasons have included groups led by composers Laura Jurd, Yazz Ahmed, Deirdre Cartwright, Vicky Tilson, Alison Rayner, Laura Cole, Diane McLoughlin, Dee Byrne, Nora Bite, Lauren Kinsella, Roz Harding, Nikki Iles, Shama Rahman, Daphna Sadeh, Flo Moore, Chelsea Carmichael and Camilla George.
+Directly as a result of the support we have had from the PRSF, our 2012 – 2016 seasons have included groups led by composers Laura Jurd, Yazz Ahmed, Deirdre Cartwright, Vicky Tilson, Alison Rayner, Laura Cole, Diane McLoughlin, Dee Byrne, Nora Bite, Lauren Kinsella, Roz Harding, Nikki Iles, Shama Rahman, Daphna Sadeh, Flo Moore, Chelsea Carmichael, Camilla George and Nubya Garcia.

 Our season “Tomorrow the Moon” one small step for women, have been met with a very positive response and have enabled us to increase our audience, not only in numbers but additionally drawing in a crowd with an encouragingly wide age range.